gmb2012/qlocktwo/README.md

 # TODO
 - subcomponent incl graph and webservice call
+- fix lint for var in server
+- use rangeand map
+- webservice for calculating graph data
 - webservices with super agent => incl. error if external webservice is not reachable (timeout)
 - Unit Tests for react components
 - Unit tests for webservices